Dopechain/insultcoin-contracts/README.md

 ## License

 I license this source code under the MIT license, no backsies.
-This is gonna be open source code, and [if you find this funny, please buy a couple InsultCoins, because I want money money!](https://buy.insultcoin.ml)
+This is gonna be open source code, and ~~if you find this funny, please buy a couple InsultCoins, because I want money money!~~ InsultCoin has not been deployed yet so uhhhh